gidden/cyclopts/docs/theory/f_th_reactor_request.rst

     :math:`f_{th, pu}` : the ratio of Thorium to Plutonium-based fast reactors

-Geospatial Assignment
+Location Assignment
 ---------------------

-Geospatial values can be assigned in either a coarse or fine fashion.
+Location values can be assigned in either a coarse or fine fashion.
 In both cases, a location proxy is assigned uniformly, e.g., on :math:`[0, 1]`.
 Locations are binned, representing regions.
 If coarse, only regional relationships are taken into account; if fine, regional relationships are taken into account as well as total proximity.

-Once geospatial values are assigned, they can then affect preferences.
+Once location values are assigned, they can then affect preferences.
 A surrogate model function is required, and one suggestion is

 .. math::